mls2009/Discord-Build-Info-PY/README.md

 ### Information retrieval options:
 1. Declare three variables and assign it to the method with your provided release channel, you can call these individually.
    1. Example using the **Canary** client: `build_num, build_hash, build_id = getClientData("canary")`
-      1. Calling an a variable from it: `build_num` —— Calls the build number and that is it.
+      1. Calling a variable from it: `build_num` —— Calls the build number and that is it.
 2. Declare one variable and assign it to the method with your provide release channel, because it will become an array since there are multiple values assigned to one variable, there can only be one variable to be called upon, so indexes must be specified.
    1. Example using the **Canary** client: `build_info = getClientData("canary)`
       1. Calling it one of the elements: `build_info[0]` —— Calls the build number as it is the first in the index.